+NAME: 17.7 TAKE-HOME DATE: CONTINUED
-13.2 CONTINUED TAKE-HOME Wr rite the correct word to comple ete each sentence. literate anxious linger vulgar 1.
-Cervantes must have felt the coast of France. when he was capture ed by pirate s off 2.
-Manyreading Don Quixote . people in Europe during the Renaissan ce enjoyed 3.
-Some highly educated play wrights of his time criticized Shakespeare's s plays as be eing in the theater after the performance to explore the building.

-Tourists visiting London today can see a play in the new Globe Theater and then
+literate anxious linger vulgar

+- 1. Cervantes must have felt when he was captured by pirates off the coast of France. - 2.
+Many people in Europe during the Renaissance enjoyed reading Don Quixote. - 3.
+Some highly educated playwrights of his time criticized Shakespeare's plays as being too . - 4.
+Tourists visiting London today can see a play in the new Globe Theater and then in the theater after the performance to explore the building.
-NAME: 14.1 ACTIVITY PAGE

-DATE:

-Practi ce Correlative Conjunctions
+Practice Correlative Conjunctions

-Cre eate two sentences using the correlative conjunctions provided.
+Create two sentences using the correlative conjunctions provided.

-Correlative Conjunctions Example

-eit her/or After dinner, we can either play a board game movie. or watch a

-ne ither/nor The baby could neither crawl nor walk yet.

-bo th/and Both Lou and Nader are absent today.

-no t only/but also Abeni is not only smart, but also kind.
+Correlative Conjunctions Example either/or After dinner, we can either play a board game or watch a movie. neither/nor The baby could neither crawl nor walk yet. both/and Both Lou and Nader are absent today. not only/but also Abeni is not only smart, but also kind.

-l. either/or
+1. either/or

 2. either/or

 3. neither/nor

-1. neither/nor
+4. neither/nor

-• both/and
+5. both/and

-both/and
+6. both/and

-not only/but also
+7. not only/but also

-not only/but also
+8. not only/but also